+Thought of as drought-tolerant shrubs in much of the West, this huge genus—the largest in the mint family—includes many species of shrubs and perennials that need moderate to regular water.
+In recent years, scores of new species and selections have appeared in Western nurseries, many tender varieties that are even being offered as annuals in cold-winter climates.
 All sages have square stems and whorls of two-lipped flowers, either distinctly spaced along flower stalks or so tightly crowded that they look like one dense spike; some species have branched inflorescences.
 Flower colors range from white and yellow through salmon and pink to scarlet and pure red, from pale lavender to true blue and darkest purple.
 A few sages have fragrant blossoms.
 Many have aromatic foliage.

-Sages attract hummingbirds, bees, butterflies.Salvia x sylvestris
+Perennial.
 Like its parent S. nemorosa but more compact, with stems that are less leafy.
-Oblong to lance-shaped, medium green, scalloped leaves are wrinkled, softly hairy, to 3 in. long.
-Typically unbranched or fewbranched flowering stems to 6–8 in. long, set with pinkish violet, 1-in. blossoms.
-White forms are also available.
-Blooms summer through fall if faded flowers are removed.'May Night' ('Mainacht')
+Oblong to lance-shaped, medium green, scalloped leaves are wrinkled, softly hairy.
+Typically unbranched or few-branched flowering stems to 6–8 in. long, set with pinkish violet, 1/2-in. blossoms.
+Blooms summer through fall if faded flowers are removed.

-Grows 1 1/2 –2-ft with purplish pink flowers and crimson bracts.
+‘Rosakonigen’ (‘Rose Queen’).
+Grows to 2 ft. high, with purplish pink flowers and crimson bracts.

 ‘Schneehugel’ (‘Snow Hill’).
 Bears pure white blossoms with green bracts on a 2-ft. plant.

 ‘Viola Klose’.
 Grows to 18 in. high and wide; has lavender-blue flowers.